-This tip isn’t strictly about earning more points, but does relate to managing the payments from your points-earning credit cards more effectively.
-I’ve run it before, but the process has changed a little and it’s also definitely worth reminding you of too.
+This tip isn’t strictly about earning more points but does relate to managing the payments from your points-earning credit cards more effectively.
+With some cards, paying in the original currency will save you money and perhaps even boost your points earn!

-When buying items on eBay, you’re usually going to be using Paypal as a payment method.
+When buying items on websites such as eBay, you’re usually going to be using Paypal as a payment method.
 If buying from overseas sellers, Paypal defaults to converting the foreign currency price of the goods to AUD when using a Visa or MasterCard – but the exchange rate is pretty unappealing.

-If you have a card like those in the list below, setting your card not to be billed in AUD should trigger bonus points, or minimise the foreign exchange fees.
+If you have a card like those in the list below, purchasing in currencies other than AUD should trigger bonus points, or waive the foreign exchange fees.

 - The Citi Prestige Mastercard

 - The St. George Amplify Signature Visa